Welcome to TameFlare

 Quick Start

-Install, configure, and send your first action request in 5 minutes.
+Install, configure, and proxy your first agent in 5 minutes.

-Connectors, permissions, deny-all model, approval workflow, kill switch, and SDK concepts.
+Connectors, permissions, deny-all model, approval workflow, kill switch, and credential vault.

 Integration Guide